dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/design/figma_sa.md

 ![frame tool](imgs/frame_tool.png)

 Then click on "Desktop HD" on the panel that appears on the right hand side of the screen.
+There are other Frames for other types of media that have the exact pixel sizes for each device.

 ![desktop frame](imgs/desktop_frame.png)